laravel-workflow/laravel-workflow/README.md

 ## Timers

-Using `WorkflowStub::timer($seconds)` allows a workflow to wait for a fixed amount of time in seconds.
+Using `WorkflowStub::timer()` allows a workflow to wait for a fixed amount of time.

 ```php
 use Workflow\ActivityStub;